These are 11 of the most expensive diamonds in the world

 The Princie

-The Princie is one of the world’s best known pink diamonds, and is little surprise that it’s one of the world’s most expensive diamonds.
-In 2013, it sold at a Christie’s auction in New York City for US$39.3 million.
+The Princie is one of the world’s best known pink diamonds.
+In 2013, it sold at a Christie’s auction in New York City for USD 39.3 million.

 Like many other highly valuable diamonds, the 34.65-carat Princie comes from the mines of the Golconda region.
 According to Christie’s, it was discovered around 300 years ago.
 One of its owners was the Nizam of Hyderabad, described as the richest man in the world by Time magazine in 1937.